IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * Added note about method to detect the extistence of rate policers and to reduce packet losses when rate policers are applied in network nodes.

 * Added rate policer remediation algorithm.

+* Added discussion on code generation with AI-tools based on the draft-

 ## Individual draft submissions